 The other precious gift was sent by my dear friend LL.
-She send me a whole box of Australian snacks and nibbles!
+She sends me a whole box of Australian snacks and nibbles!
 All which I love to eat.
 Thank you so much for sending these snacks and nibbles over.
 It had only been a few weeks in Japan, but I had somewhat started craving for snacks back time.
 Do not get me wrong and I am not saying that snacks in Japan are bad.
-In fact, there are way too many options to choose in Japan.
+There are way too many options to choose in Japan.
 However, home snacks are different.
 They have a special place and I am so so lucky to have received this gift.
-Thank you so so much LL.
-It absolutely made me day!
+Thank you so so much, LL.
+It made my day!

-It is a wonderful thing to receive these great gifts from my friends back at home.
+It is a wonderful thing to receive these great gifts from my friends in Oz.
 Words cannot describe how grateful I am to be so lucky to have been the person who received these gifts.
-All I want to say is thanks guys.
-I miss you all back at home.
+All I want to say is thanks, guys.

 PS: I wrote this article back a few weeks ago, and apologize for not having posted this earlier!

 [ reference – the featured picture of this post is from happyfriendshipday.co.in]